E. Barrett Prettyman Fellowship and Stuart Stiller Post-Graduate Fellowship Program

 In 1960, Georgetown University Law Center established a pioneer legal internship program for recent graduates of law schools.
 The E. Barrett Prettyman and Stuart Stiller Fellowship Program combines instruction in the Law Center’s graduate school with representation of indigent clients in the local courts of the District of Columbia.
 It trains recent law graduates in both the academic and practical aspects of courtroom advocacy.
 At the same time, the program contributes to the improvement of defense advocacy in the criminal justice system by providing able, devoted counsel under mature supervision for indigent defendants.

 The Fellowships are awarded to three outstanding recent law graduates selected to participate in a two-year program leading to the LL.M. degree.
 Two fellowships were established in honor of E. Barrett Prettyman, the distinguished former Chief Judge of the United States Court of Appeals for the District of Columbia Circuit, and one fellowship honors the advocate and lecturer, Stuart Stiller.
 Participation in the Fellowship is contingent upon admission to the District of Columbia Bar.
-The Fellowships provide a stipend (taxable) of $53,500 per year, in addition to full tuition and fees.
+The Fellowships provide a stipend (taxable) of $57,000 in the first year and $60,000 in the second year, in addition to full tuition and fees.

 New fellows register at the Law Center in mid-August.
 The first five weeks of the program are devoted to an intense, comprehensive study of criminal law, procedure, evidence, and trial practice.
 Thereafter, the fellows represent indigent clients in criminal cases in the local courts of the District of Columbia.
 Fellows begin with misdemeanor cases and later move on to felonies.
 All trial work is under the close supervision of Professor John Copacino, Professor Kristin Henning, Professor Vida B. Johnson, Professor Wallace Mlyniec, Professor Abbe Smith, and Visiting Professor William Montross, all of whom have substantial experience in the trial of criminal cases.
 The fellows are supported by a professional investigator, Sarah E. Young, and interns in the clinics’ Investigative Internship Program.